The different sections of this article have been assembled into the following table of contents.

 IVF with frozen embryos, as any other reproductive technology, requires that you rely on the professionalism of the doctors and staff of the clinic you choose.
 Obviously, each clinic is different.
-"The Calculator" selects several clinics for you out of the pool of clinics that meet our strict quality criteria.
+Our Fertility Report selects several clinics for you out of the pool of clinics that meet our strict quality criteria.
 Moreover, it will offer you a comparison between the fees and conditions each clinic offers in order for you to make a well informed choice.

 Cost in the USA

 In the United States, the overall cost of a Frozen Embryo Transfer is about $3,000-$5,000, and it typically includes the cost of monitoring, embryology fees, embryo thaw, and finally embryo transfer.
 Yearly storage fees range between $200 and $800 on average.

 Cost in the UK

 In the United Kingdom, the average fee for a FET is £1,400, and the cost of medications usually starts from £200.